Jose Siri Player Props: Rays vs. Guardians

 Jose Siri At The Plate

+- In 27.3% of his games this season, he has gone deep, and 8.1% of his trips to the plate.

-- Siri has had an RBI in 30 games this year (39.0%), including 13 multi-RBI outings (16.9%).
-He has also driven home three or more of his team's runs in four contests.
+- Siri has driven home a run in 30 games this year (39.0%), including more than one RBI in 16.9% of his games and producing three or more of his team's runs on four occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.